taskless/graphinql/README.md

   - Note: If you need the Typed Document Node, you should use the excellent [graphql-request](https://www.npmjs.com/package/graphql-request) library
 - ❌ Subscriptions (operates over https fetch)

-# UPCOMING CHANGES (4.x)
+# BREAKING CHANGE (4.x)

-:warning: With node 18 providing a What-WG compatible fetch, version 4.0 of `graphinql` will no longer provide a fetch by default nor include p-retry.
-You may optionally provide a polyfilled or ponyfilled fetch if you have specific fetch requirements.
-This is in line with the project's stated goal of minimizing external dependencies and keeping the distributed code as small as possible.
+:warning: With node 18 providing a What-WG compatible fetch, version 4.0 of `graphinql` no longer provides a fetch by default nor includes p-retry.
+If you need these features, you can provide them yourself, via the new `fetch` option.

 # Usage